gaurav10036/Ajax-Search/README.md

-# Ajax-Search
+Ajax-Search
-Ajax search into database
+Searching through the database using Ajax.